A Sequence-to-Sequence Approach to Dialogue State Tracking: Our Approach

 \subsection{Utterance Encoder}

 The utterance encoder takes the current user utterance as well as the previous utterances (user and system utterances) in the dialogue (a sequence of tokens) as input and employs BERT to construct a sequence of utterance embeddings.
+The relations between the current utterance and the previous utterances are captured by the encoder.

 The input of the encoder is a sequence of tokens with length $N$, denoted as $X = (x_1, ..., x_N)$.
 The first token $x_1$ is [CLS], followed by the tokens of the current user utterance and the tokens of the previous utterances, separated by [SEP].
 The output is a sequence of embeddings also with length $N$, denoted as $D = (d_1, ..., d_N)$ and referred to as utterance embeddings, with one embedding for each token.